Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

-We make three main theoretical contributions.
-First, we demonstrate that the moment conditions of AB have an approximately sparse structure under suitable temporal dependence conditions and propose a LASSO version of AB that fruitfully exploits this structure.
+We make four main theoretical contributions.
+First, we show that the moment conditions of AB exhibit an approximately sparse structure under suitable temporal dependence conditions (see, e.g., Proposition \ref{prop:decayK0}) and propose a LASSO version of AB that fruitfully exploits this structure.
 In particular, the effective dimension of the non-zero coefficients in the first step estimation of the selected instruments at each time period $t$ is the minimum of $\log N$ and $t$, which is very ``low" relative to the cross-sectional size $N$.
-Second, we propose a cross-fitting procedure based on sample-splitting, which removes the dependence between the generated errors of the selected instruments and the errors in the main regression by conditioning on the sub-sample.
-This enables us to remove the over-fitting bias and achieve a more favorable convergence rate of the estimator under simple regularity conditions.
-It also opens the door to the use of machine learning methods other than LASSO to select the most informative moment conditions.
-Third, we consider models with high dimensional covariates.
-Here, we achieve selection of moment conditions and covariates simultaneously by constructing orthogonal conditions and employing regularized GMM with a sparse weighting matrix via Dantzig selector, in order to partial out the effect of high dimensional nuisance parameters.
+Second, we propose a cross-fitting procedure based on sample splitting that reduces finite-sample overfitting bias and opens the door to the use of machine learning methods other than LASSO.
+Unlike the existing high-dimensional IV literature, which typically focuses on cross-sectional settings, our framework is developed for dynamic panel models, where the relevant moment conditions may vary across time periods.
+We deal with this issue by performing moment selection separately for each time period and then aggregating the information over both $i$ and $t$ in the final instrumental variable estimator.
+The corresponding theory accommodates temporal dependence in the outcome and covariates, as well as the presence of time effects.
+Third, we show that first differences and forward orthogonal deviations have different properties in our setting.
+In particular, under suitable conditions, forward orthogonal differences yields more efficient estimators than first differences, and its large-sample properties are not affected by the use of cross-fitting.
+Fourth, we consider models with high-dimensional covariates that are becoming common in modern applications; e.g., \cite{klosin2022estimating,semenova2017estimation,gao2024robust,takeshima2025detecting}.
+Here, we achieve moment selection by constructing orthogonal conditions and employing regularized GMM with a sparse weighting matrix via the Dantzig selector, in order to partial out the effect of high-dimensional nuisance parameters.